shadenshabayek/shadenshabayek.github.io/_pages/about.md

   - /about.html
 ---

-I am a Phd student at [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/), [Pantheon-Sorbonne](http://www.pantheonsorbonne.fr/).
+I am a post-doctoral researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/en/).

 Research interests
 --
-Social and Economic Networks, Opinion Dynamics.
+Social Networks, Opinion Dynamics, Misinformation.

 Do you want to get in touch with me?
 --
-* If you are also a fan of postcards and letters: Paris School of Economics, Office R6-59, 48 boulevard Jourdan, 75014 Paris France.
+* If you are also a fan of postcards and letters: *Address coming soon*.
-* If you prefer emails : shaden.shabayek@psemail.eu
+* If you prefer emails : shaden.shabayek@sciencespo.fr